 Marc Webb, thank you very much.

-The Amazing Spider-Man 2 is out on 16 April.
+The Amazing Spider-Man 2 is out on May 2nd.
+You can read our spoiler-free review right here.

 Follow our Twitter feed for faster news and bad jokes right here.
 And be our Facebook chum here.